rnixik/invalid-passports/README.md

 * __Include__ - using tmpfs and `include` one php array.
 High memory consumption.
 * __IncludeParts__ - using tmpfs and `include` predefined number of php arrays.
-It has 0.5ms - 7000ms.
-High memory consumption.
+It has 0.6ms - 2.4ms, avg: 0.7ms.
+High memory consumption: 6,5GB for 1kk records.
 * __IncludeSeries__ - using tmpfs and `include` php arrays by series.
 It has unstable response time: 0.6ms - 30ms, avg: 1ms.
 Low memory consumption.